- Car Rentals

 Besides being the ultimate summer retreat it remains an ideal spot for adventure sports.
 Tourists can go in for the various treks to the Kullu valley, indulge in trout fishing at the Pabbar River, try skiing at the Narkanda and Kufri, and play golf at Naldehra as part of Shimla holiday packages.
 It is regarded as one of the most beautiful places to visit near Chandigarh.

-At a distance of 40 km from Kullu, 255 km from Shimla, 545 km from Delhi and 295 km from Chandigarh, Manali is a breathtakingly beautiful hill station nestled in the mountains of Himachal Pradesh near the northern end of the Kullu Valley.
-It is located at an altitude of 2050 m and is spread along the banks of the river Beas.
-Kullu Manali is one of the top hill stations in India and among the top tourist places to experince Himachal Pradesh tourism.
+Manali is a breathtakingly beautiful hill station nestled in the mountains of Himachal Pradesh near the northern end of the Kullu Valley.
+About 295 km from Chandigarh, and 545 km from Delhi, it is one of the top hill stations in Himachal, and among the top places to visit near Chandigarh.

 At a distance of 40 km from Manali, 500 km from Delhi, 215 km from Shimla and 258 km from Chandigarh, Kullu is the capital town of Kullu district in the state of Himachal Pradesh.
 It is located on the banks of the Beas River in Kullu Valley at an altitude of 1230 meters.
 Kullu Manali is one of the top summer resorts to visit as part of Himachal tour packages and among the wellknown honeymoon destination in India.